sandra-passetti/MarsRover/README.md

-# MarsRover
+# Mars Rover
-Platform45 Mars Rover Technical Challenge
+This is the Platform45 Mars Rover Technical Challenge solution as implemented by Sandra Passetti.

+#Assumptions

+#Installation